MolSSI-Education/python-package-best-practices/_episodes/setup.md

 Using configuration commands, you can tell Git to use your favorite editor.

 We recommend installing [Visual Studio Code](https://code.visualstudio.com/) as your text editor in the last portion of this set-up.
-Note that using VS Code on Windows or Mac requires additional set-up, which is outlined in the section [Installing a text editor](#text-editor).
+Note that using VS Code on Windows or Mac requires additional set-up, which is outlined in the section ``Installing a text editor``.
 To make VS Code your default editor for git, do

 ````{tab-set-code}